mstksg/inCode/copy/entries/five-point-haskell-1.md

 ### The Next Step

 Total depravity is all about using types to _prevent errors_.
-However, most discussions about the power of types stop here.
-Oh, how boring types would be if this was all they gave us!
+However, you can only go so far with defensive programming and carefully picking the structure of your types.
+Sometimes, it feels like you are expending a lot of energy and human effort just picking the perfectly designed data type, only for things out of your hand to ruin your typed castle.

-Types are also a power tool for _program design_, helping you guide the creation of your abstractions and pushing you to more expressive and robust designs.
-They aren't just for preventing bad code, they're for opening your mind to new avenues of design that were impossible before.
+In the next chapter, we'll see how a little-discussed aspect of Haskell's type system gives you a powerful tool for opening your mind to new avenues of design that were impossible before.
+At the same type, we'll see how we can leverage universal properties of mathematics itself to help us analyze our code in unexpected ways.

 Let's explore this further in the next principle of [Five-Point Haskell][Five-Point Haskell], **Unconditional Election**!